Congenica/psga-pipeline-sars-cov-2/README.md

 ### GenBank submission

-To submit files to GenBank, appropriate files need to be prepared for submission:
+To submit files to GenBank, appropriate files and values need to be prepared for submission:
 * Submission template.
 Navigate to https://submit.ncbi.nlm.nih.gov/genbank/template/submission/ and fill out the form.
 A file .sbt will be available for download.
 Add this file path to nextflow parameter `genbank_submission_template` in configuration file  `covid-pipeline/nextflow.config`
-* Add Center/account abbreviation provided during account creation in MyNCBI to parameter `genbank_submitter_account_namespace` in configuration file  `covid-pipeline/nextflow.config`
+* Add Center/account abbreviation provided during account creation in MyNCBI to parameter `genbank_submitter_account_namespace` and `genbank_submitter_name` in configuration file  `covid-pipeline/nextflow.config`
-* Provide GenBank FTP connection details in `covid-pipeline/nextflow.config`
+* Provide GenBank FTP connection details in `covid-pipeline/nextflow.config`:
+  * Username `genbank_storage_remote_username`
+  * Password `genbank_storage_remote_password`
+* Set the upload directory to `Production` for `genbank_storage_remote_directory` in `covid-pipeline/nextflow.config`

+Samples to GenBank are submitted once.
+When Sample is uploaded to GenBank, it is marked with session id.
+After that, sample won't be submitted to GenBank

+If any of credentials are missing for GenBank, submission is skipped

 #### GenBank Submission schema